-There are two types of SAEs in WILL: protocol-exempt and expeditable.
-The Investigator should document in the source data, all SAEs experienced by the trial participant, from randomisation until 10 weeks postpartum (i.e., 28 days after the six-week postpartum maternal questionnaire is expected).
+The Investigator should document in the source data, all SAEs experienced by the trial participant, from randomisation until 6 weeks postpartum; all SAEs must be followed to their resolution, even if this extends the time frame beyond 6 weeks postpartum.
 Specific comment must be made about the causality (relatedness) of the SAE with reference to the protocol.
 This is all that is required for protocol-exempt SAEs which do not require reporting to the WILL Trial Office at the BCTU.
 However, expeditable SAEs must be reported to the WILL Trial Office at the BCTU on the SAE Form.